UV-light kills mold, mildew, and other microorganisms.

 How Does UV-light Kill Mold And Mildew?

-UV-C short wavelength between 100 to 280 nanometers (nm) is responsible for disrupting the nuclei of mold and mildew thereby killing it.
-This is backed by many scientific studies confirming microorganisms vulnerability to UV-C short wavelengths.
-Ultraviolet (UV) is a form of electromagnetic radiation that can work as microbial decontamination.
+UV-C light uses short wavelength in the range of 100 to 280 nanometers (nm) to inactivate and kill mold, mildew, bacteria, viruses.
 The germicidal light irradiates high-level electromagnetic energy that can penetrate into the nuclei acid and induces damage to the microorganisms’ DNA.
 By changing the arrangement of the molecules, the defected cell will cease to function.
-When the cell is disabled, mold and mildew cannot reproduce and it will eventually lead to death.
+When the cell is disabled, mold and mildew cannot reproduce and will not trigger an allergic reaction.

-How Long Does It Take For UV Light To Kill Mold?
+How Long Does UV Light Take To Kill Mold?

-Ultraviolet light is safe and harmless for humans but not pathogens.
-The short wavelength of UV light will destroy mold and mildew DNA without producing any harmful chemicals.
-A complete contrast to mold-killing detergents like chlorine bleach, ammonia that will off-gas chemicals that are harmful to our health.
-Besides killing and preventing mold growth, the right doses of UV rays can even be beneficial to humans like improving mood and boost energy.
-Ultraviolet light is also used in skin therapy by stimulating the body to produce vitamin D. Vitamin D can help treat skin disorder, regulate calcium metabolism, insulin secretion, and blood pressure.
-However, overexposure to UV light can cause damage to the skin cell.
-Cumulative exposure may lead to premature wrinkles, sunburn, and increase the risk of skin cancer.
+Besides killing and preventing mold growth, the right doses of UV rays can improve mood and boost energy levels.
+Ultraviolet light is also used in skin therapy by stimulating the body to produce vitamin D. Vitamin D can help treat skin disorders, regulate calcium metabolism, insulin secretion, and blood pressure.